NoroffFEU/social-media-client/README.md

 use live server extension to host the site locally
 ```

-### To run cypress test locally, create .env file with this info
+### To run cypress test locally, create .env and fill in your email&password like this

 ```bash
 EMAIL="email@noroff.no"